mhorpheus/test/DFIR-Engagement-Status-Report.md

 • **On September 10, 2018 at 02:23:17 UTC, the attacker installed a QuasarRAT backdoor on the system**

 The attacker installed the QuasarRAT backdoor on the system as a Windows Service that communicated with the command and control IP address “181.129.35.250” over TCP port 443.
-The attacker also uploaded additional utilities to the system, such as the VBS backdoor “get.vbs” and SysInternals’ “PsPing.exe”.
+The attacker also uploaded additional utilities to the system, such as the VBS backdoor “get.vbs” and SysDFIRs’ “PsPing.exe”.

 • **On September 10, 2018 between 09:39:05 UTC, and 14:23:21 UTC, file system artifacts recorded the creation of two (2) multipart RAR archives totaling in approximately 2.3GB**